SebaJoe/AstroVisBench/README.md

 #### Multiprocessing

 This code supports multiprocessing through MPI.
-If you are running an MPI jobs
+If you are running this script using an MPI job make sure to add the tag `--MPI`.
+You will need to split you benchmark JSON file into however many splits you will like.
+You can use `split_queries.py` to do this.
+These JSON splits must end in `<SPLIT NUMBER>.json`.
+Once this is done, you can start your MPI job by giving the prefix path of your splits (i.e. `bench_split_` is the prefix of `bench_split_0.json`) to `exec_bench.py` instead of the `<FILLED BENCHMARK>` argument.
+Similarly, the output files will have `<SPLIT NUMBER>.json` appended to its name when the script is run.

 #### Processing Evaluation